Home | Browse Topics | Jobs & benefits | Dealing with Work and Income | Accommodation Supplement: Ongoing help with your rent

 How much you can get depends on which part of New Zealand you live in and on the size of your household.

-• If you’re renting, the Accommodation Supplement can cover the amount you pay for rent.
-It doesn’t include any other costs, like electricity, internet or gas.
+• If you’re renting, the Accommodation Supplement can help to cover some of your rent.
+It doesn’t include other costs, like electricity, internet or gas.
 You can’t get the Accommodation Supplement to pay overdue rent (“rent arrears”).

-• If you’re paying board, the Accommodation Supplement can cover 62% of your board – you can calculate this by multiplying the amount of your board by 0.62.
+• If you’re paying board, the Accommodation Supplement can help to cover some of your board.

 Other help with your rent